The challenge

 Experimentation phase before buildout

 I generated a Figma personal access token and pulled the design down as JSON through the Figma API, then handed that JSON to Claude Code to see whether it could build the page from the raw design data alone.
-It could not do it well.
 The fonts, layouts, and spacing all came back inconsistent, and I dropped that approach the same day.
-What worked was a hybrid of my usual manual build and a row-by-row collaboration with Claude, going section by section down the page.
+I went back to a hybrid of my usual manual build and a row-by-row collaboration with Claude, going section by section down the page.
 That got me from nothing to a built page with working product animations in about twelve hours.

 Foundation and architecture

 To get the base of the site set up, I used the Figma JSON to pull every design token I needed into variables for the colors, the spacing, and the type.
 The two typefaces, Lato and Inter, are open fonts, so I grabbed them from their sites and self-hosted them, loading the WOFF2 files locally instead of pulling them from a third-party CDN.
 For the framework I used the Next.js App Router.
-Server components are the default, so JavaScript only ships for the pieces that opt into it with ‘use client’, the canvas layers, the navigation, and the request-access dialog and form.
-I split the site into route groups, a marketing group that owns the sticky navigation and footer, and a chrome-free group that holds the standalone request-access page.
-Styling is CSS Modules with BEM, which scopes at build time and costs nothing at runtime.
-I stayed off Tailwind on purpose for a site this simple.
+Server components are the default, so JavaScript only ships for the three pieces that opt into it with 'use client'.

 Header and hero

 The first row is the header, with an SVG logo, the menu, a Sign In link, and a Request Access button.
 I built it static at first and came back days later to make it shrink its height once it became sticky.
-Tall sticky bars that follow you down the page are a pet peeve of mine, and reducing that padding gives the user back some vertical space.
+Tall sticky bars are a pet peeve of mine.
+Reducing the header padding gives the user back some vertical space.
 The menu started out without a list.
 I went back and added list semantics so a screen reader announces how many items are in the menu before reading them.

-I used Claude to stub out the hero layout, but it has a habit of missing details, line height, letter spacing, small things.
-My QA pass caught those and I fixed them against the Figma.
-One of those fixes was a contrast problem.
+I used Claude to stub out the hero layout, but it misses details like line height and letter spacing.
+My QA pass caught the line height and letter spacing and I fixed them against the Figma.
+It also caught a contrast problem.
 The small line under the buttons, Trusted by security teams at Nasdaq, DoorDash, GitLab, and 500+ more, used a gray that did not pass WCAG AA, so I nudged its color from #707783 to #818794.
 The product visual in the hero started as a static SVG.
 In the last few hours of that first build I replaced it with a canvas layered over a responsive WebP that serves a 1x and a 2x image, so high-resolution screens get the sharper version and smaller screens get a lighter file.
 The canvas stays proportional to the image as the layout shrinks down to tablet, animating the nodes and dots that stand in for the product.
 Later I added one element that was not in the Figma, a subtle node background where the points near your cursor light up and reveal the connections between them.
-It is a design touch with no real function, and I capped its resolution so it would not hurt performance.
+The node background has no function.
+I capped its resolution so it would not hurt performance.

 Working down the page

 Below the hero is a trusted-by strip.
 The Figma listed the brands as plain text names.
-I swapped those for the actual company logos, which carries more social trust, since a user recognizes the logos at a glance in a way a list of names does not.
+I swapped those for the actual company logos, on the assumption that a recognizable logo does more for trust than a name set in body copy.

 The problem section describes what Atlas solves.
 It is an eyebrow, a heading, a paragraph, and three cards.
 This is where I started embedding the card SVGs and standardizing the card layout, type, and spacing so every card grid down the page would match.

-How It Works follows the same pattern with four cards, and it has the largest deviation from the Figma.
-To pass WCAG AA there, I raised the opacity of the numbers and the tokens on the cards so they stood out more, which made their colors more vibrant.
-The card numbers started as Inter text; I turned them into SVGs, both to cut a font weight and because the cards are not in a strict order, so the numbers read as decoration more than content.
+How It Works follows the same pattern with four cards.
+To pass WCAG AA, I raised the opacity of the numbers and the tokens on the cards, which made their colors more vibrant.
+The card numbers started as Inter text; I turned them into SVGs, both to cut a font weight and because the cards are not in a strict order, so the numbers are decoration and not content.
 I also unified the card fonts to Lato to reduce how many font files the page loads.
-Normally I would settle changes like these with the designer, but the challenge told me to use my best judgment and explain it to the panel, so that is what I did.

 The interactive product section

-Before I built the graphic animation in the hero section, I had built out the one here in the product section with the filtering and then stripped it down to what the hero section needed.
+I built the product-section animation with the filtering first, then stripped it down to what the hero section needed.
 It is an eyebrow and a title with no paragraph, and below that a canvas over a WebP with a row of toggle filters for humans, machines, AI agents, resources, and all of them at once.
-The canvas draws each type as a labeled dot sized by kind, which is the tagline made literal.
-“Atlas maps every identity-to-resource access path across your infrastructure in real time, for humans, machines, and AI agents, with policy and audit context on every edge.”
+The canvas draws each type as a labeled dot sized by kind.
+The tagline reads: “Atlas maps every identity-to-resource access path across your infrastructure in real time, for humans, machines, and AI agents, with policy and audit context on every edge.”
 The animation respects prefers-reduced-motion.
 With motion allowed, the graph loads its nodes and then cycles through each filter on its own.
 I had to turn off the live announcement layer on it, because with a screen reader on and the user scrolled somewhere else on the page, it announced every filter change as it happened.
 With reduced motion turned on, nothing auto-rotates.
 The graph loads and the user clicks into each filter themselves.

 Testimonials, CTAs, and footer